by Geri Zabela Eddins

 • In 1971 Congress ratifies the Twenty-sixth Amendment, which guarantees that all U.S. citizens who are eighteen years old can vote.
 Previously, Americans had to be twenty-one years old to vote.

 Even though voting rights have expanded substantially over the years, many people do not execute their right to vote.
 Beginning in the 1960s the percentage of people voting began to decrease.
-The 2000 election attracted the most voters in yearsover 50 percent of those eighteen and older.
+The 2000 presidential election attracted the most voters in yearsover 50 percent of those eighteen and older.
 The voting rate increased to over 55 percent in the 2004 election, with much of the increase attributed to younger Americans.
 An additional five million voters cast their votes in the 2008 election, which raised the voting rate to nearly 57 percent.
 This increase was due to votes from Hispanic, African-American, and Asian voters.
 The voting rate dropped, however, in the 2012 presidential election.
 Only 54.9 percent of eligible voters chose to vote that year.

 People provide many excuses for not voting.
 Poor weather keeps some people from going to the polls, but many people simply do not believe that his or her vote counts.
 But it doesevery single vote counts!